Market Intelligence

 How to use this in interviews

 When an interviewer asks “what's your view on the M&A environment?” or “walk me through what you're seeing in markets” — don't just recite frameworks.
 Lead with a specific data point, connect it to deal activity, and close with an implication.
-Example: “Leveraged loan spreads have widened meaningfully, which has compressed the LBO universe — sponsors are being more selective, and we're seeing more strategic deal flow as a result.”
-That answer gets remembered.
+Example: “HY spreads have widened to around 400bps on the back of tariff uncertainty and AI disruption concerns hitting leveraged tech credits — which has compressed LBO economics and is why we're seeing strategic buyers, not sponsors, driving most of the large deal activity right now.”
+That answer signals you read the tape, understand deal mechanics, and can connect macro to execution.
+That is what separates candidates in final rounds.